 - part of your breast feels thick or swollen

-- the skin on your breast is dimpled or irritated
+- the skin on your breast is dimpled or red and itchy

-- your nipple is painful, pulled in or has discharge
+- your nipple is painful, pulled in or has fluid coming out of it

 - there is redness or flaky skin on your breast or nipple